SQream/sqream_docs/operational_guides/hardware_guide.rst

    * - Operating System
      - Red Hat Enterprise Linux v7.x or CentOS v7.x

 Cluster Design Considerations
 ====================================
+This section describes the following cluster design considerations:

 * In a SQream installation, the storage and compute are logically separated.
 While they may reside on the same machine in a standalone installation, they may also reside on different hosts, providing additional flexibility and scalability.